Week of 4/19/26:Made New in Christ

 4 | Doctrinal Focus - The Doctrine of Regeneration

-Regeneration is the work of the Holy Spirit giving new life to those dead in sin.
+Regeneration is the work of the Holy Spirit, giving new life to those dead in sin.

-It is not a moral upgrade but a divine creation - “If anyone is in Christ, he is a new creation.”
+“If anyone is in Christ, he is a new creation.”
 (2 Cor.
 5:17)

 To be born again is to breathe the air of grace.